Onyx-Protocol/Onyx/docs/protocol/papers/blockchain-programs.md

 #### Stack manipulation

 Programs may encode bytestrings to push on data stack using a range of `PUSHDATA` instructions.
 Instructions `DROP`, `DUP`, `SWAP`, `PICK` and others allow moving stack items around.
-More complex stack manipulations can be assisted by `TOALTSTACK` and `FROMALTSTACK` instructions that move items between the data stack and an auxilliary alt stack.
+More complex stack manipulations can be assisted by `TOALTSTACK` and `FROMALTSTACK` instructions that move items between the data stack and an auxiliary alt stack.

 #### String manipulation